Table of Contents

 Step 3.
 Put back the cover and position your smartphone.

 Then, position your smartphone on the smartphone holder and open the GemLightbox app.

-You can download the app on the iOS App Store and on the Google Play Store for Android users.
+You can download the app on the iOS App Store and the Google Play Store for Android users.
 Connect via Bluetooth and once connected, make the necessary adjustments.
-For instance, you can zoom in or out, tap to focus, or adjust the brightness level as desired.
+For instance, you can zoom in or out, tap to focus or adjust the brightness level as desired.